-Scenarios will never be exhaustive explorations of all that could be, but they are better than ascribing to the folly that one can, with any certainty, describe a world five or ten years out.
+Scenarios will never be exhaustive explorations of all that could be, but they are better than ascribing to the folly that anyone can accurately describe a world five or ten years out.

-The world needs scenarios to drive a dialog about what could be and what should be, so that the dialog can be transformed into actions the lead to better paths, away from some edges, perhaps toward others.
-Without the dialog, without a speculative map or two, or three or four, we plod on arrogantly believing that tomorrow will be what we make of it, only to be surprised some days and disappointed others.
-Scenarios offer necessary tools for navigating uncertainty, and should be no more ignored by managers than project management or team dynamics.
-The one thing we know about the future for certain, is that in all its complexity, it is sure to be very different than any thing we imagine, unless we work toward an imagination that is open to multiple possibilities.
+The world needs scenarios to drive a dialog about what could be and what should be, dialog to help constrain and inspire, to identify sharp edges and to point out leaps worth taking.
+Without the dialog, without a speculative map or two, or three or four, organizations plod on arrogantly believing that tomorrow will be what they make of it, only to be surprised some days and disappointed others.
+Scenarios offer necessary tools for navigating uncertainty and should be no more ignored by managers than project management or team dynamics.

 We do know that the future will manifest as a complex interplay between uncertainties—that regardless of the accuracy of any extrapolations that the future is sure to be very different than anything imagined through logic, or by any individual.
 Imagining the future is a team sport and scenario planning is the playing field that opens participants to multiple possibilities.